-Press Conference Services include: Planning, Managing, inviting the media to attend your press conference and thoroughly preparing you to communicate with the media.
+Press Conference Services include: planning, managing, inviting the media to attend your press conference, and thoroughly preparing you to communicate with the media.

 What are press conferences?

-Press conferences happen when you or someone within your organization has something to newsworthy to reveal.
-Several Reporters are called together at the same location and time so that they can all be briefed at once.
-The individual(s) usually makes a statement or announcement first and then allows reporters to ask their questions.
+Press conferences happen when you or someone within your organization has something to newsworthy to share.
+Several reporters are called together at the same location and time so that they can all be briefed at once.
+The individual(s) usually makes a statement or announcement first, and then allows reporters to ask their questions.

-Another advantage to the journalist is that it reduces the chance of individual newspapers or broadcast stations missing the story.
+From a journalistic perspective, press conferences reduce the chance of individual newspapers or broadcast stations missing the story.
 It also allows them to share the workload of questioning the interviewee.
 If one reporter forgets or overlooks something, another reporter will probably think of it.

 To be successful, the topic or event should be newsworthy or of significant interest to the general public so that media outlets are more likely to send reporters to cover it.

-Tips for a Successful Press Conference
+Tips for a Successful Press Conference:

-Clearly define your key messages and relay them quickly.
+- Clearly define your key messages and relay them quickly;

-Identify and vet your speakers and moderator.
+- Identify and vet your speakers and moderator;

-Build a media kit that supports the presentation so editors don’t have to write down your every word.
-The press kit should contain: a list of conference speakers, their titles and contact information
+- Build a media kit that supports the presentation, so editors don’t have to write down your every word.
+The press kit should contain: a list of conference speakers, their titles and contact information;